-Above the beach is a small kantina which is closed but it is still early in the morning.
+Above the beach is a small cantina which is closed but it is still early in the morning.
 It seems the kafenio is the only place open for refreshments so I stop by for a cup of tea and an ice cream ( well it’s never too early!).

-I head off back towards the kantina and take another set of stone steps upwards to where I can see a stone church.
+I head off back towards the cantina and take another set of stone steps upwards to where I can see a stone church.
 When I reach the top a group of elderly ladies point me in the right direction – after all the streets are a maze!

 On this level there is a school, a medical centre (I’m not sure it could be described as a hospital) and the church.
 Above the church is square with a huge plane tree which I’m sure would be the gathering place for the community on festival days.

 After a scootle around the church I decide to head for one of the rocky coves for a swim.
-I find myself on the main road again and another lady dressed in black with a wide brimmed straw hat (which seems to be ‘de rigeur’ for the older ladies on Fourni) sees me trying to look for the right direction.
+I find myself on the main road again and another lady dressed in black with a wide brimmed straw hat (which seems to be ‘de rigueur’ for the older ladies on Fourni) sees me trying to look for the right direction.
 She asks me “Paralia?” and beckons for me to follow her.
 Once we reach a chicken coop she stops to feed the chickens whilst indicating for me to continue along the path.

 The beach is pebble and sand and a nice place to spend an hour or so – gorgeous crystal clear waters and the water is relatively warm as in a sheltered bay.
 I’m happy in complete solitude whilst I do a bit of beachcombing collecting heart shaped pebbles for my temporary ‘art installation!’

-I head to the kantina for a sandwich.
+I head to the cantina for a sandwich.
 It seems that they only serve the basics during the day but their full menu comes into operation during the evening consisting of all thing sea related.